Per- and Polyfluoroalkyl Substances (PFAS)

 PFAS and Public Health

-Chemicals like PFAS do not originate in the Tampa Bay Water treated drinking water supplies provided to Pinellas County Utility’s customers.
-The manufacturing and use of products with PFAS puts PFAS into the environment, where, over time, may end up in drinking water supplies.
+Chemicals like PFAS do not originate in the Tampa Bay Water treated drinking water supply provided to PCU customers.
+The manufacturing and use of products with PFAS puts PFAS chemicals into the environment, where, over time, they may end up in drinking water supplies.

 What is the EPA doing?